 '''

+Slice

 module Ice {

 struct Identity {

 string name;

 string category;

 };

 };

 '''

 As you can see, an object identity consists of a pair of strings, a name and a category.
 The complete object identity is the combination of name and category, that is, for two identities to be equal, both name and category must be the same.
-The category member is usually the empty string, unless you are using servant locators, default servants or callbacks with Glacier2.
+The category member is usually the empty string, unless you are using servant locators or default servants.